 This action was developed in order to address confusion regarding the current open access rock shrimp permit and the rock shrimp endorsement needed along with the permit in order to legally fish for rock shrimp in EEZ waters off the coast of Georgia and Florida.
-It appears that some fishermen, when filling out the application form, did not understand that in order to renew their endorsement along with their permit they must mark the boxes for both the permit and the endorsement.
+Of the 30 currently terminated limited access endorsements, some of those vessel owners, when filling out the application form, did not understand that in order to renew their vessels' endorsement along with their permit they must mark the boxes for both the permit and the endorsement.
 Therefore, some fishery participants submitted applications for only the permit, when they intended to also renew the endorsement.